Conventional Mortgage After Short Sale And Deed In Lieu

 - Fannie Mae and Freddie Mac extended the waiting period to qualify for a conventional loan after a deed in lieu of foreclosure and/or short sale to a four year waiting period with a minimum of 5% down payment.

-Mortgage Loan Applicants with any questions on waiting period after a deed in lieu of foreclosure or short sale, please contact us at 1-800-900-8569 or at 262-716-8151.
+Mortgage Loan Applicants with any questions on waiting period after a deed in lieu of foreclosure or short sale, please contact us at 262-716-8151 or text us for faster response.
 Our email is email@example.com.